newrelic/newrelic-java-agent/README.md

 attributes that agents collect and attach to analytics transaction events for the CAT map project.

+**NOTE** currently `nr.apdexPerfZone` is not covered by these tests, make sure you test for this yourself until it is added to these tests.

 Each test case should correspond to a simulated transaction in the agent under test.
 Here's what the various fields in each test case mean: